PanagiotisGew/DataMergerApp/README.md

 •redraw(self): Redraws the canvas and recenters the content.

 ## Main Function
-•main(): Initializes the Tkinter root and the FolderMergerGUI application, ensuring the content is centered initially.
+•main(): Initializes the Tkinter root and the DatMergerApp, ensuring the content is centered initially.

 ## Contributing
 Feel free to submit issues or pull requests if you find any bugs or have feature requests.
 Contributions are welcome!